 The ergonomics of this mechanical keyboard are great.
 You can also see from this angle the floating keys and clear switch housing which lets some more light spread behind the keycaps.

 The HAVIT HV-KB378L RGB uses Outemu Blue switches.
 In our opinion, Outemu switches feel like the best of any of the Cherry MX clones made my Chinese manufacturers.

 The keycaps are pretty standard-fare.
 The font looks to be of HAVIT’s own design or choosing, definitely not a font we’ve seen on other keyboards.
-It has a strange almost stencil like design as you can see on the B above.
+It has a strange almost stencil-like design as you can see in the pictures above.

-Here’s a typing test of the HV-KB378L to give you a sense for how the keyboard sounds.
+Here’s a typing test of the HV-KB378L to give you a sense of how the mechanical keyboard sounds.

 You control the RGB backlighting with the Fn key and the navigation keys.
 The backlighting modes are numbered 1 through 6, and you can adjust the brightness and change color direction with the arrow keys.

 The HAVIT HV-KB378L has 5 different brightness levels.
 Some of the backlighting modes have 5 different speeds, though the difference between them doesn’t seem to be very great.
 You can also change the direction of some of the effects as well (top to bottom, etc).
 With the effect modes that only utilize one color, you can adjust the effect between 7 preset colors (white, red, blue, purple, green, yellow, and teal).